 Each supplier may choose to pass on TCR costs differently.
 Depending on how they do this, this could mean additional charges for you at different times.

 Our advice would be to ask your energy supplier how they are accounting for TCR in quotes and tenders – or seek advice from your energy broker if you need more clarity.
-You should also take the time to familiarise yourself with your suppliers’ terms and conditions for extra clarity.
+Additionally, you should also take the time to familiarise yourself with your suppliers’ terms and conditions for extra clarity.

 How will TCR affect your business energy quote?

+To mitigate the impact on bills, Ofgem introduced a phased approach to the charges.
+The distribution (DUoS) element was introduced in April 2022, followed by the transmission (TNUoS) element in April 2023.
 The review also removed the Transmission Generation Residual embedded benefit (Triads) as of April 2022.
 Ofgem believes that removing Triads is an appropriate compromise between addressing the largest distortions in the market and reducing the distributional impacts on consumers.

 Plus, Ofgem advises that non-domestic customers pay more for their electricity.
 Particularly those that currently avoid charging due to load shifting or on-site generation. it also advises that those who may see cost increases in the short-term will ultimately benefit from longer-term savings, compared to current charging methodology.